-A system with a single CPU or a multi-processes system with fewer CPUs has to divide CPU time among the different processes or threads that are competing to use it.
+A Computer system with a single CPU or a multi-processes system with fewer CPUs has to divide CPU time among the different processes or threads that are competing to use it.
 This process is called CPU scheduling.
 Preemptive and Non-preemptive are major types of CPU scheduling.

 The operating system can make the computer more useful by switching the CPU among multiple processes.
 The goal of multiprogramming is to hold some processes running at all times.
 This should make the best use of CPU utilization.